 Registered Nurses with a bachelors degree from a college or university accredited by its appropriate regional accrediting body who are licensed or certified in the state in which they practice are eligible to attend the Basic Workshop on Clinical Hypnosis.

-Students enrolled full-time in masters level or higher program are eligible to attend at a reduced rate.
+Students enrolled full-time in masters level or higher program are eligible to attend.
 Students must have completed a minimum of one full semester of the program and must submit proof of full-time enrollment at an ACE-approved institution of higher education on school letterhead that clearly identifies the individual’s program of study, area of concentration (if applicable), level of degree pursued and date of intended graduation.

-Full time residents or interns participating in a recognized residency or internship program may also register to attend at a reduced rate.
+Full time residents or interns participating in a recognized residency or internship program may also register to attend.
 Residents/interns need to submit correspondence from their supervisor on official letterhead explaining the nature of the residency/internship and date of intended completion of the program.